openworkload/openworkload.github.io/index.md

 ## Current status

-The source code of Sky Port can be considered as a reference and a prove of concept for a future standard.
+The [source code](https://github.com/openworkload) of can be considered as a reference and a prove of concept for a future standard.
 The project is started recently and requires some time for the API stabilization.
 Thus one can consider the code for now as a highly experimental one.

 ## Source code

-Sky Port project consists of the following repositories:
+Sky Port consists of the following repositories:
-* [Core daemon](https://github.com/openworkload/swm-core): the core component of Sky Port.
-This is a daemon that runs in background and serve all communications among terminals and gates.
+* [Core](https://github.com/openworkload/swm-core): the main component of Sky Port (workload manager).
+This is a daemon that runs in a background and serves all communications among terminals and gates.
-* [Scheduler](https://github.com/openworkload/swm-sched): workload scheduler for the core daemon.
+* [Scheduler](https://github.com/openworkload/swm-sched): workload scheduler (a plugin for the core daemon).
+It creates timetables of the jobs execution.
-* [Cloud gate](https://github.com/openworkload/swm-cloud-gate): a cloud plugin for Sky Port that is in charge of all communications with cloud providers.
+* [Gate](https://github.com/openworkload/swm-cloud-gate): a plugin for Sky Port that is in charge of all communications between the Core and cloud providers.
-* [Jupyter terminal](https://github.com/openworkload/swm-jupyter-term): JupyterHub spawner to run Jupyter servers via Sky Port.
+* [Jupyter terminal](https://github.com/openworkload/swm-jupyter-term): JupyterHub spawner that allows to submit Jupyter servers jobs to Sky Port.
 * [Console terminal](https://github.com/openworkload/swm-console-term): console program that uses Sky Port python clinet libary to work with Sky Port workload and resources.
 * [Python client library](https://github.com/openworkload/swm-python-client): wrapper around client REST API of the core component.